-There are hundreds of printers to choose from and it’s mind-bending to pick the best all-in-one home printer.
+There are hundreds of printers to choose from and it can be mind-bending trying to pick the best home printer.
 Fortunately, Verum has researched what’s out there for the home, saving you time & money.
 We have shortlisted & detailed the best printers available, ranked by price.

 Verum research started with a list of just over 100 printers and then it got longer, as different skews were included and new models released.
 In order to get the shortlist, we removed kit aimed at an office environment, portable devices and anything that costs more than most home computers!
 Next step, was to separate inkjets and lasers.
 Generally speaking, laser printers are better for a high volume of black prints.